Our Guesthouse on Koh Chang

 The rooms are all similarly decorated and equipped.
 All have:

-King size beds, work desk & chair, air-conditioning, ensuite bathroom with rainshower, sofa, fridge, kettle, TV with Netflix and local cable channels, fast wifi, universal plugs (in case you forget your adaptor).
-We also provide toiletries & bath towels in the rooms.
-Beach towels and beach mats are available on request.
+King size beds – which have the same type of super comfy mattresses and bed linen that are used in 4 star hotels.
+If you check the reviews online you’ll see our guests like them a lot. :-).
+Plus more mundane stuff like a work desk & chair, air-conditioning, ensuite bathroom with a rainshower, sofa, fridge, kettle, TV with Netflix and local cable channels, fast wifi, universal plugs (in case you forget your adaptor) etc. We also provide toiletries & bath towels in the rooms.
+Beach towels and beach mats are available free of charge on request.

 The two spacious Family rooms also have a kitchenette and living room with large super comfy L-shaped sofa to laze on.